BYLAWS OF THE COMPUTING SERVICES SPECIAL INTEREST SECTION OF THE AMERICAN ASSOCIATION OF LAW LIBRARIES

 Section 3.
 The Chairperson may appoint a Nominating Committee in anticipation of coming elections.
 The Nominating Committee shall be a special committee, whose term will end with the election.
 No action of such Committee shall be presumed to preclude write-in votes on the official ballot.

 Section 1.
-These bylaws may be amended at the annual meeting of the Section by a majority of the members present and voting, or at any time following the provision of notice required by Section 2 below by a majority of the votes cast by a mail or electronic ballot conducted by the Secretary/Treasurer.
+These bylaws may be amended at the general business meeting of the Section by a majority of the members present and voting, or at any time following the provision of notice required by Section 2 below by a majority of the votes cast by a mail or electronic ballot conducted by the Secretary/Treasurer.
 Any amendment must be presented to the AALL Committee on Constitution and Bylaws for review.

 Section 2.
-Notice of proposed amendments shall be mailed to the Section’s members, or be published in the Section’s newsletter, or be sent by electronic mail to the members’ electronic mail addresses of record with the association, 30 days in advance of the meeting, or of the mailing of ballots, or of the conducting of an election by electronic ballot.
+Notice of proposed amendments shall be mailed to the Section’s members, or be published in the Section’s newsletter, or be sent by electronic mail to the members’ electronic mail addresses of record with the association, 30 days in advance of the general business meeting, or of the mailing of ballots, or of the conducting of an election by electronic ballot.